bbc/tams/docs/appnotes/0022-transcode-architectures.md

 * Many ingest clients have added TAMS capability to existing products which already include this capability
 * The ingest client may have access to a higher quality copy of media than the one(s) written to TAMS
 * In many cases, this will be the most simple architecture
+* The low bitrate proxy may be uploaded prior to the higher bitrate in low bandwidth environments where latency is of high importance

 ### Cons

 * Transcode may take place even if likelihood of the transcoded media being used is low
 * Transcode in the ingest client will result in higher ingress bandwidth use compared to transcode within the TAMS Service's compute environment
+* Requires additional resources/capabilities on the ingest client

 ## Event-triggered Transcode on Ingest